Hikari (Hikaru Utada song): Live performances and promotions

 The song has been performed on some of Utada's concert tours.
-Its first performance was at a special event that celebrated Utada's 20th birthday in Japan on January 19, 2003; they sang "Simple & Clean" as the encore track.
+Its first performance was at a special event that celebrated Utada's 20th birthday in Japan on January 19, 2003; they sang "Simple And Clean" as the encore track.
 Throughout the song, they performed the acoustic guitar.
-When Kingdom Hearts was released in North America, Utada performed the song; this was one of Utada's first performances outside of Japan.
+When Kingdom Hearts was released in North America, Utada performed the song at one of their first performances outside of Japan.
 Despite Utada's plans to promote the song between 2002 and 2003, they halted all promotional activities due to their diagnosis of a benign ovarian tumor, which was surgically removed that same year.
 The song was included on their Utada: In the Flesh 2010 concert tour in North America and the United Kingdom.
 The most recent live performance of the song was during the 2022 Coachella Valley Music and Arts Festival.

 Commercial performance

-The remix EP Simple and Clean -Ray Of Hope Remix-, released on January 11, 2017, debuted at #1 iTunes Store in 9 countries and charted in 26 different stores in the top 100, peaking at the #2 in the US iTunes Store, making it the biggest peak by a Japanese artist in the North American iTunes store.
-On February 2, 2019, Simple and Clean charted at #21 in World Digital Song Sales of US Billboard.
+The remix EP Simple And Clean -Ray Of Hope MIX-, released on January 11, 2017, debuted at number 1 on the iTunes Store in 9 countries and charted for 26 different stores in the top 100, peaking at the number 2 on the US iTunes Store, making it the biggest peak by a Japanese artist in the North American iTunes store.
+On February 2, 2019, "Simple And Clean" charted at number 21 on the US Billboard World Digital Song Sales chart and peaked at number 3 on the issue date of February 16, 2009.

 Legacy

-When the single was released and promoted through Kingdom Hearts, "Hikari" and "Simple & Clean" were widely considered a "hot topic" around the world of music, as described by a staff member at OngakuDB.com.
+When the single was released and promoted through Kingdom Hearts, "Hikari" and "Simple And Clean" were widely considered a "hot topic" around the world of music, as described by a staff member at OngakuDB.com.
 Their inclusion in the video game's respective international versions was successful, as Kingdom Hearts sold over 4.78 million units worldwide, subsequently earning the rank of being the tenth best selling PlayStation 2 video game.
 Both songs were then included on the spin-off titles: Kingdom Hearts: Chain of Memories (2004), Kingdom Hearts Birth by Sleep (2010), and the remix versions Kingdom Hearts HD 1.5 Remix (2013) and Kingdom Hearts HD 2.5 Remix (2014).
 The first two games, alongside the original release, sold over 5.9 million units worldwide together.
 Both the original and remix versions of "Hikari" (alongside an orchestral instrumental by Kingdom Hearts composer Yoko Shimomura) were included on the first soundtrack, and the HD 1.5 Remix soundtrack.
 Due to the success of the songs, Utada was invited to record another track for the original video game's sequel, Kingdom Hearts II (2005).
 This track was the Japanese written "Passion", which was re-written to "Sanctuary" as part of the international releases.
-Jeff Chuang from Japanator.com believed that "Simple & Clean" is what Utada is "best known for" by their fans outside of Japan.
-Similarly, Emily Goodman from Axs.com believed that "Simple & Clean" was their most successful work outside of Japan.
+Jeff Chuang from Japanator.com believed that "Simple and Clean" is what Utada is "best known for" by their fans outside of Japan.
+Similarly, Emily Goodman from Axs.com believed that "Simple and Clean" was their most successful work outside of Japan.